Since 2005, travelers like you have helped us change the world through micro-donations.

 But it also has extremely high rates of poverty and stunting.
 Stunting is one of the most extreme indicators of malnutrition, resulting from long-term nutritional deprivation.
 Poverty and stunting in Sumba are driven and exacerbated by low agricultural productivity that is further impacted by an eight-month dry season.

-Low productivity means there is less food crops available for consumption, which contributes to poor diet, poor health and malnutrition.
+Low productivity means there are less food crops available for consumption, which contributes to poor diet, poor health and malnutrition.
 At the same time, less cash crops are available for sale, contributing to low income, which also reduces economic access to food.

 SurfAid works in remote islands in Indonesia, where access to basic services is very low, contributing to high maternal and child mortality, and low mother and child health status.
 Indonesia is one of ten countries with the highest number of under-five deaths